phthaloc/nd320-c4-wearable-data-project-starter/README.md

 # Activity Aware Pulse Rate Algorithm Project

-In this repository we create a [Part 1](#pulse-rate-algorithm-overview) - Develop a **Pulse Rate Algorithm** on the given training data.
-Then **Test Your Algorithm** and see that it has met the success criteria.
+In this repository we create a **Pulse Rate Algorithm** based on a Random Forest Regressor model.
-- [Part 2](#clinical-application-simulation-overview) - Apply the Pulse Rate Algorithm on a **Clinical Application** and compute more clinically meaningful features and discover healthcare trends.
+Then the Pulse Rate Algorithm is applied on a **Clinical Application** to discover healthcare trends.

 ## Introduction
 A core feature that many users expect from their wearable devices is pulse rate estimation.
 Continuous pulse rate estimation can be informative for many aspects of a wearer's health.
 Pulse rate during exercise can be a measure of workout intensity and resting heart rate is sometimes used as an overall measure of cardiovascular fitness.
 We will create a pulse rate estimation algorithm for a wrist-wearable device.